raphaelvallat/yasa/docs/index.rst

 Development
 ~~~~~~~~~~~

-YASA was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_, a postdoctoral researcher in `Matthew Walker's lab <https://www.humansleepscience.com/>`_ at UC Berkeley.
+YASA was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_, a former postdoctoral researcher in `Matthew Walker's lab <https://www.humansleepscience.com/>`_ at UC Berkeley.
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!

 To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/yasa>`_.